edvargas/study/aws/awsStudy.md

 - Encryption
     - Data is transit is not encrypted but is private
-    - AWS Direct Connect + VPN rpovides an IPsec-encrypted private connection
+    - AWS Direct Connect + VPN provides an IPsec-encrypted private connection
     - Good for an extra level of security, but slightly more complex to ut in place
     ![DX Encryption](resources/img168.png)